hashbite/consent-manager/packages/docs/docs/about.md

 ---
 id: about
-title: What is Privacy Manager?
+title: What is Consent Manager?
 slug: /
 ---

 import YouTube from './youtube.js'

-Privacy Manager is a React based framework to manage user consent regarding data processing and data sharing with external providers.
+Consent Manager is a React based framework to manage user consent regarding data processing and data sharing with external providers.

 ## What is this about?